The Majestic (film): Plot

-In 1951, in the heyday of McCarthyism, Peter Appleton is an up-and-coming young screenwriter in Hollywood.
-He learns from studio lawyer Leo Kubelsky and his own attorney Kevin Bannerman that he has been accused of being a communist, because he attended an antiwar meeting in his college years, a meeting he claims he only attended to impress a girl.

-In an instant, Peter's new film, Ashes to Ashes, is pushed back for a few months, the credit is given to someone else, his movie star girlfriend Sandra Sinclair leaves him, and his contract with the studio is dropped.
+In 1951 in the heyday of McCarthyism, Peter Appleton is an up-and-coming young screenwriter in Hollywood.
+He learns from his Hollywood agent Leo Kubelsky and his own attorney Kevin Bannerman that he has been accused of being a communist, because he attended an antiwar meeting in his college years, a meeting he claims he only attended to impress a girl.
+In an instant, Peter's new film Ashes to Ashes is pushed back for a few months, the credit is given to someone else, his movie star girlfriend Sandra Sinclair leaves him, and his contract with the studio is dropped.
 Peter gets drunk and goes for a drive up the California coast, where he accidentally drives his car off a bridge to avoid an opossum.

 He regains consciousness on an ocean beach, experiencing amnesia.
-Peter is found by Stan Keller, who helps him to the nearby town of Lawson, California, and the local doctor, Doc Stanton, tends to his wounds.
-As the town welcomes him, Harry Trimble arrives and believes Peter to be his son Luke, who went missing in action (MIA) during World War II, sometime after D-Day.
-Due to his amnesia, Peter accepts being treated as Luke by the town, led by Mayor Ernie Cole.
-Peter warms to the town, including getting to know Harry and Doc Stanton's daughter, Adele; 9 1/2 years earlier, they had become engaged the night before he went to war.
+Peter is found by Stan Keller who helps him to the nearby town of Lawson, California.
+The local doctor Doc Stanton tends to his wounds as Sheriff Cecil Coleman is called in to help with the case.
+Harry Trimble arrives and believes Peter to be his son Luke who went missing in action during World War II, sometime after D-Day.
+Sheriff Coleman tells Doc to "break it to her gently".
+Due to his amnesia, Peter accepts being treated as Luke by Harry and the town led by Mayor Ernie Cole.
+Peter warms to the town including getting to know Doc's daughter Adele who, 9½ years earlier, had become engaged to Luke the night before he went to war.

 Peter adjusts to his new life and helps to renovate The Majestic, a movie theater that had become derelict due to hard times.
 Bob Leffert, a veteran of the war who knew Luke, does not believe Peter is Luke, and fears Peter may be setting the town up for heartbreak, given they had lost sixty other young men during the war.
-Despite this, Peter helps to restore the theater, invigorate the town, and encourages Mayor Cole to display a memorial, commissioned by President Franklin D. Roosevelt after the war, that the town did not previously have the heart to display.
+Despite this, Peter helps to restore the theater, invigorate the town, and encourages Mayor Cole to display a memorial commissioned by President Franklin D. Roosevelt that Lawson did not previously have the heart to display.

-Meanwhile, Peter's disappearance leads House Un-American Activities Committee member Elvin Clyde to believe Peter is a communist, and he sends two federal agents, Ellerby and Saunders, to California to search for him, where they follow a lead about his car showing up on a beach.
+Meanwhile, Peter's disappearance leads House Un-American Activities Committee member Elvin Clyde to believe Peter is a communist and he sends two federal agents named Ellerby and Saunders to California to search for him.
+They follow a lead about his car showing up on a beach.

-When The Majestic shows his first movie Sand Pirates of the Sahara, and his screenwriting credit appears, Peter is jolted out of his amnesia.
+When The Majestic shows his first movie "Sand Pirates of the Sahara" and he discovers his screenwriting credit on the film's poster, Peter is jolted out of his amnesia.
 Harry suffers from a fatal heart attack before the reel change.
 After examining him, Doc reports that Harry's time is short.
 Peter cannot bring himself to acknowledge the truth, thus allowing Harry to die believing Peter is Luke.